Priority Seat Badges

 All of our trains have a number of designated Priority Seats for people who are disabled, pregnant, or less able to stand.
 Although anyone can sit in a Priority Seat, we do kindly ask passengers to give these up to those who need them the most.
 Priority Seats are generally found near to the carriage doors and can be identified by Priority Seat signage.

 We know that that it isn’t always easy to ask for a seat.
 Our badges are a polite reminder to fellow passengers to offer you a seat on busier trains.
 Please note that badges are only issued to those who use the c2c route.
-Check to see if you or someone you know is eligible for a badge through our criteria below, then Download Priority Seat Badge application form the application form or pick one up from your local station.
+Check to see if you or someone you know is eligible for a badge through our criteria below, then Download Priority Seat Badge application form or pick one up from your local station.

 Our badges are only available for those passengers who can provide suitable evidence that they have a disability or medical condition that makes it uncomfortable to stand.